opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 group_by=my_field
 ```

-A group by field expression allows to group specified field values.
+A group by field expression allows the grouping of specified field values.
 It creates a group for each different field value.

 ##### Format:
 `group_by=<field_literal>`